Musée Maritime du Québec

 The museum consists of an outdoor park that includes three separate museum ships, a historic building with exhibitions on the theme of the sea and a hanger-workshop with exhibits on the building of small wooden ships and vessels.

 Description

 The museum is located in the municipality of L'Islet on the south shore of the St. Lawrence River, about 100 km east of Québec City.
 The municipality has a rich maritime history, including the training of maritime navigators associated with the Canadian Merchant Navy.

 The museum's mission is to safeguard, enhance and enable the study of the maritime heritage related to the St. Lawrence River, from the Great Lakes to the high seas, including the Arctic territories.

 The museum was previously named the Maritime Musée Bernier in honour of Captain Joseph-Elzéar Bernier (1852–1934), a L'Islet native and mariner who explored the Canadian Arctic.

+Three museum ships on display are: